 How do these cards work?

 Once you have your cards, you have to put your name on it and the date you’re going to start using them.

-These cards have the advantage of saving you the queues,especially if you travel in summer this is a must.
+These cards have the advantage of saving you the queues, especially if you travel in the summer.
 However, you can’t skip the line at Sainte-Chapelle, or the one with the security control in the Palace of Versailles.

 How much does the Paris Card Pass cost?

 This pass can be purchased for 2, 3, 4, and 6 days.
 Depending on the number of days and the ages, the price changes.

 For example, a two-day pass for an adult goes out at €130, for a teenager (12 to 17 years old) €75, and for a child (4 to 11 years old) €40.
 This is especially important if you’re traveling as a family.

 Please note: Children under 18 years old and European citizens under 26 years old have free admission to most museums and monuments included in the Museum Pass itinerary.